 Vice-president administration Matt LeBlanc said students will vote on the idea March 28 and 29.

 “The mental health fee will be a donation to the capital campaign as a restricted fund earmarked exclusively for mental health services and programming,” LeBlanc told The Aquinian on March 12.

 “The Students’ Union would have influence on how student services spends that money.”

 The proposed fee would be one of four STUSU fees students pay each year, costing $33.91 for full-time students.
 Part-time students would pay $3.40 per three-credit hour course.

 The fee will go through STU’s capital campaign, a funding initiative aimed at rebuilding scholarship endowments, assisting residence renovations and supporting mental health services.

-LeBlanc said he came up with the referendum after months of dealing with the ins-and-outs of STU’s health plan coverage and almost four years of seeing peers struggle with mental health on campus.
+LeBlanc proposed the idea on March 12.
+He said he came up with the referendum after months of dealing with the ins-and-outs of STU’s health plan coverage and almost four years of seeing peers struggle with mental health on campus.

 By the number, STU’s student health plan coverage shows depression or anxiety medication is the third most popular prescription students use.

 “My responsibility here [is] to get money on the table and I hope to empower future Unions and future students to make the decisions on how the money will be spent specifically,” he said.